Dev-Owl/advanced_datatable/README.md

 * loadingWidget
 * errorWidget

-The above props. are functions that will be run when the widget is needed and have to return a single widget.
+The above props are functions that will be run when the widget is needed and have to return a single widget.

 # Example